Andreas-Schoenefeldt/GraphHopperConnectorBundle/README.md

 you'll need an API key to use this service.
 It is just an easy wrapper to actually have access in the symfony context to this.

+The Bundle converts the resut of the graphhopper API to [geojson](http://geojson.org/) in order to allow it to work seamlessly with other apis.

 ## Installation

 ### Step 1: Download the Bundle